 Keep scrolling for the full recipe.
 We'll start here with a quick overview!

-Brown hamburger meat in a large sauté pan.
+- Brown hamburger meat in a large skillet over medium heat.
 Add onions and allow the two ingredients to cook together for 5-10 minutes.
 Then add canned diced tomatoes (with juices), uncooked instant rice, black beans, corn and gluten free taco seasoning.
 Mix well!

-Allow peppers to cool a bit and then serve with desired toppings like sour cream, salsa, hot sauce, homemade guacamole, avocado slices or chopped cilantro.
+- Allow peppers to cool a bit and then serve with your favorite toppings.

 - Homemade guacamole